 Setting the R200 rower up is not too difficult and should take around 30 – 40 minutes from opening the box.
 And the set contains the tools you’ll need to get it assembled.
 Nice!

 But it’s not all sunshine and flowers with this budget offering.
-Sadly, like a lot of rowers in this category the LCD display can’t compete with more expensive models.
-You can see the calorie count and other information fine, but some parts of the display are in a very small font and are hard to make out.
+Sadly, like a lot of rowers in this category, the LCD display can’t compete with more expensive models.
+You can see the calorie count and other information fines, but some parts of the display area in a very small font and are hard to make out.
 Still, compromises have to be made and it’s still perfectly functional.

 Verdict: We really like this amateur rowing machine.
 It’s not perfect but the value for money here is excellent.
 It’s well made, has plenty of power for advanced users while being easy enough to get into for complete newbies.
 Well worth a look.

 - Suitable for taller people – up to 6′ 2″

 - The machine is very solid and sturdy